fabrician/dynamic-variable-provider/README.md

 In this example:
 * you need to create a variable provider "test" in the "Web Application"
 * the context of "Web Application" is "dvp"
-* you can configure "primaryKey" and "secondaryKey" using "commons-jexl" expression.
+* you can configure "primaryKey" and "secondaryKey" using "commons-jexl" expressions.
 The expression must be started with either "engineInfo.", "stackInfo." or "componentInfo.

 Start Database
 --------------------------------------
 There is a sample HSQLDB database.
 To start, run either "hsqldb/run.bat" or "hsqldb/run.sh".
-Its listen port is "5000";
+Its default listen port is "5000".
-the initial user name and password is admin/admin.
+The initial user name and password is admin/admin.
 Reference hsqldb/vprovider.script if you need to run it on other database servers.

 Running the Web Application